 Data driven journalism typically follows a process of finding data, filtering data, analysis and visualisation, and finally telling the story.
 Visualisations in the form of charts and images is often a core part of the story telling.
 The Financial Times for example, currently runs a column called ‘Chart that tells a story‘ – the premise being that they find a single chart which tells a story.

-There are many stories based on trends.
-Typically these stories focus on how something is rising or falling over time.
+Typically trend stories focus on how something is rising or falling over time.
 However, even a flattening trend can be a major story.
-One of the big news stories of recent weeks has been how Twitter is failing to grow its active users.
+One story has been how Twitter is failing to grow its active users.
 This story can be told through very clearly through the chart and headline below.

 “Twitter Fails To Grow Active Users”